takato1314/charts-docs/DESIGN_DECISIONS.md

 ## 2021-01-19: Creation of the design decisions document

 In order to improve the transparency as well as making the onboarding easier for contributors, we decided to create this document.
-As several changes are coming in the following weeks, we expect updates to this document very soon.